 In Ireland, the most recent of many interesting developments involves the introduction of a Residential Zoned Land Tax (RZLT).
 As part of government measures to combat Ireland's housing crisis, beginning in February 2024, a new RZLT will apply to land and sites that are zoned for housing development and have access to essential infrastructure - including water supply, roads and lighting - but are currently left unused.
 Local authorities have been preparing maps of all residential zoned land within their boundaries, which are due to be published by 1 May 2023.
 They will be available to view on local authorities' websites or at their public offices.
-Landowners can submit suggested changes to the updated maps and will be able to appeal decisions they disagree with before a final map of land subject to RZLT is published next December.
-If land is included on the final RZLT map, the owner of it on 1 February 2024 will be liable to payment of the tax at 3% of the market value per annum.
-The valuation will be self-assessed by the landowner who must submit a tax return by 23 May 2024.
+Landowners can submit suggested changes to the updated maps and will be able to Kamatero, Moschato and Nea Peramos.
+In these areas the zone appeal decisions they disagree with before a final map of land prices were very low, and it is thought unlikely the competent subject to RZLT is published next December.
+If land is included committee of the ministry will accept these objections. on the final RZLT map, the owner of it on 1 February 2024 will In a draft law under public consultation, municipalities in Greece be liable to payment of the tax at 3% of the market value per are given the opportunity to submit objections.
+The bill emphaannum.
+The valuation will be self-assessed by the landowner sizes that "it is a fact that when determining the starting prices who must submit a tax return by 23 May 2024.